-To supplement the cooking instructions, here are six fail-proof ways to cook these recipes:
+To supplement the cooking instructions, here are six fail-proof ways to cook this recipes:

 - Never forget to salt the water

 - Do not break the pasta!
-It will only take 30 seconds for your pasta to soften up and all sink in the pot.
+It will only take 30 seconds for your pasta to soften up and sink into the pot.